futoke/pdf-gen-java/README.md

 # pdf-gen-java
-The simple PDF generator based on iText Java library..
+The simple PDF generator based on iText Java library.